Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If the grass is greener on the other side, maybe that's because you're not taking good care of your grass."
+> "The biggest mistake we could ever make in our lives is to think we work for anybody but ourselves."
-> — **Unknown**
+> — **Brian Tracy**

 ---